sJacob714/IAML-Coursework1/README.md

 ## Building the PDF

 This repository provides a latex template (`Assignment_1.tex`) for generating the final PDF that you will submit.
-You **must not** edit the style or formating of this document.
+You **must not** edit the style or formatting of this document.
 The only thing you need to do is enter your student number (see PDF for instructions) and put your answers in the correct answer boxes.

 You have a few options to create the final PDF:
+* You can use a free browser based latex editor such as [Overleaf](https://www.overleaf.com). **If you use such a tool, make sure to keep your document private and do not share the link to it.**
-* From a DICE machine you can run `pdflatex Assignment_1.tex` twice from the command line to compile the PDF.
+* Also, From a DICE machine you can run `pdflatex Assignment_1.tex` twice from the command line to compile the PDF.
-* You can do the same from your own computer, provided you have latex and all the necessary packages installed.
+* As a third option, you can do the same from your own computer, provided you have latex and all the necessary packages installed.
 Unfortunately, we do not support troubleshooting this step for you.
-* You can also use a free browser based latex editor such as [Overleaf](https://www.overleaf.com). **If you use such a tool, make sure to keep your document private and do not share the link to it.**

 ## Submitting the Final PDF

 Instructions will be provided on the IAML Learn page telling you how to upload your final PDF to Gradescope.

 ## FAQs
 Updated 1 October 2021